Must-Have Outlander Gift Guide for Serious Fans

 - Outlander Dress Pattern.
 If you want to dress like Claire…

-- Trench Coat Cloak.
+- Trench Coat Cloak with Hood.
 Not going to lie…kind of want this right now!

 - Peasant clothing patterns.
 Although I would much prefer a pretty dress, peasant wear would probably be closer to my reality!